mobify/workshop--adaptivejs-site/README.md

     }
     ```

-    Save the `_home.scss` template file and close it.
+    Save the `_style.scss` template file and close it.

-5. In the editor, in the `assets/styles/components` folder, create a new `_tab.scss` tabs component SCSS file with the following styles:
+5. In the editor, in the `app/components` folder, create a new `tab` directory.
+Then, within the new directory, create `_style.scss` tabs component SCSS file with the following styles:

     ``` SCSS
     // Tab